pubnub/pubnub-api/objective-c/README.md

 	              withPresenceEvent:(BOOL)withPresenceEvent
 	     andCompletionHandlingBlock:(PNClientChannelUnsubscriptionHandlerBlock)handlerBlock;

-Same as for subscription there is a set of designated methods (with extended set of parameters) which allow to perform unsubscribe request with less code if you like default parameters.
-In unsubscribe set of methods `withPresenceEvent` parameter set to `YES` will mean that client should send `leave` message to channels from which we unsubscribe.
+As for the subscription methods, there are a set of methods which perform unsubscribe requests.
+The `withPresenceEvent` parameter set to `YES` when unsubscribing will mean that the client will send a `leave` message to channels when unsubscribed.

 Lets see how we can use some of this methods to unsubscribe from channel(s):

-    // Unsubscribe from set of channels and notify everyone that we are leaved
-    [PubNub unsubscribeFromChannels:[PNChannel channelsWithNames:@[@"iosdev/networking", @"andoirddev", @"wpdev", @"ubuntudev"]]
+    // Unsubscribe from set of channels and notify everyone that we are left [PubNub unsubscribeFromChannels:[PNChannel channelsWithNames:@[@"iosdev/networking", @"andoirddev", @"wpdev", @"ubuntudev"]]
                  withPresenceEvent:YES
         andCompletionHandlingBlock:^(NSArray *channels, PNError *unsubscribeError) {